meta-magic/amexio.github.io/README.md

 // To import Enterprise
-import { AmexioEnterpriseEEModule } from 'amexio-ng-extensions';
+import { AmexioEnterpriseModule } from 'amexio-ng-extensions';
 @NgModule({
   declarations: [
     AppComponent